offsoc/SpecterInsightKeygen/README.md

    - `<licenseKeyEncrypted>` needs to be the Base64 URL Encoded value of the license key, which is split in two values:
 	 - `byte[] _data;`
 	 - `byte[] _signature`
+     - It then creates a new array of those two values togheter
    - It gets parsed this way:
 ```csharp
 public static LicenseKey Parse(string serialized)